 Many thanks to Richard Everard OBE DL, who planted the tree on behalf of the village.
 Also many thanks to Judy Hodgetts, JessIca Oakden, the Jubilee Committee, the Parish Council and the Marriott Green team for their support in making this happen.

-Judy and Jess, our resdent tree wardens, chose an english native tree, a crab apple (malus) called Comtesse de Paris with white blossom and yellow fruit.
+Judy and Jess, our resident tree wardens, chose an English native tree, a crab apple (malus) called Comtesse de Paris with white blossom and yellow fruit.

 On the sad passing of the Queen, a number of residents placed flowers under the Beech Tree near Marriott Green.
 These were collected and composted so that they could be included with the soil used to plant our Jubilee tree.

 A big thank you to everyone who has purchased one of our Celebrating East Farndon booklets.
 The 100 copies of the one off limited edition booklet have all been sold (June 2023) and the funds raised distributed.
 The Jubilee Committee agreed to distribute £695 to the War Memorial Renovation Fund, £100 to the Foodbank, £100 to the Church and £100 to Marriott Green.

 The sale of the booklets completes the excellent work of the Jubilee Committee which was formed to organise our very special Queen’s Jubilee events in 2022.

 Huge thanks to our Jubilee Booklet production team, Neil Beesley (design), Judy Hodgetts, Alan Langley, Russell Burton, Mervyn Curtis (content editors), Caroline Burton (sales & keeping us on track), Bernie Fallon (printing), together with the generous support of Trio Offset Ltd.